pdelfino/differential-geometry/README.md

  + Date: 2017.2

- + Technology: Python, Geogebra (version 5.0) and HTML from Desmos
+ + Tech Stack: Geogebra (version 5.0), LaTeX, HTML from Desmos and Python

   Crowdsourced material in portuguese
   ---